nicholasjconn/python-alexa-voice-service/README.md

 Currently, only the SpeechRecognizer and SpeechSynthesizer interfaces are supported.
 More will be added in the near future.

 ## Change Log
-* Version 0.2 - Added Alert (alarm and timer) functionality.
+* Version 0.2 - Added Alert (alarm and timer) functionality, and updated README.md